Introduction

 The last decade has seen explosive growth in generative modeling research, including Generative Adversarial Networks (GANs), normalizing flows, and diffusion models.
 Despite these advances, Variational Autoencoders (VAEs) remain foundational to generative AI, serving as the stepping stone for understanding more complex models.

-Many VAE tutorials exist, but few leverage modern PyTorch features that improve optimization and numerical stability.
-This tutorial demonstrates current best practices for VAE implementation, focusing on techniques that significantly reduce common issues like “NaN” loss.
+Many VAE tutorials exist, but I’ve found that fewer leverage some newer PyTorch features that can help with optimization and numerical stability.
+This tutorial explores what I’ve learned about VAE implementation, focusing on techniques that have helped me reduce common issues like “NaN” loss in my own work.

 We’ll cover: